-The plots are held by three landowners, who have entered into long-term leasehold agreements with the Nurobod Khokimiyat.
-The leasehold terms range between 30 and 49 years, and the LLAs were established between 2018 and 2022.
-The leaseholds were not fully effective at the time of the LALRP survey, as the land expropriation process had commenced following the issue of the Land Allotment Order by the Nurobod District Khokimiyat in July 2023.
+The landholder secured a 49-year Land Lease Agreement (LLA) with the Nurobod District Khokimiyat, in April 2022.
+The leasehold was not fully effective at the time of the LALRP survey, as the land expropriation process had commenced following the issue of the Land Allotment Order by the Nurobod District Khokimiyat in July 2023.